 Budget - Peterborough Regional Airport

 Peterborough Airport continues to be an economic driver and contributor to employment for the region serving various sectors of the aerospace industry.
-The airport's 7000-foot-long runway and supporting infrastructure has been designed to accommodate Boeing 737 series aircraft.
-Home to over 20 businesses, the Airport provides direct employment to approximately 500 people.
-Seneca College's School of Aviation is based at the airport, supporting up to three semesters of students.
+The airport's 7,000-foot-long runway and supporting infrastructure has been designed to accommodate Boeing 737 series aircraft.
+Home to over 20 businesses, the airport provides direct employment to approximately 500 people.
+Seneca College’s School of Aviation is based at the airport, supporting up to three semesters of students.
 Aircraft movements are approximately 45,000 to 50,000 per year.

 Highlights